Groundwater Discharge Permitting FAQs

 Groundwater Discharge Monitoring Reports are required to verify that discharges do not exceed regulatory limits.

-Escrow Agreement for the Immediate Repair and/or Replacement Account: Groundwater Discharge Permit No.___ and all Renewals
+- Escrow Agreement for Immediate Repair and/or Replacement Account for Groundwater Discharge Permits and Renewals

 Groundwater Discharge Permitting Regulations